zutto/gpt.vim/README.md

 ## Requirements

 An application that accepts a stdin stream of JSON, which is handled.
-Such an application can be found at [github.com/zutto link here soon](https://github.com/zutto) or [github.com/mattn/chatgpt](https://github.com/mattn/chatgpt).
+Such an application can be found at [github.com/zutto/python-chatgpt-vimbackend (WIP)](https://github.com/zutto/python-chatgpt-vimbackend) or [github.com/mattn/chatgpt](https://github.com/mattn/chatgpt).
 You can also build your own simple piped handling.

-Example of the JSON stream:
+Example of the JSON stream (all tokens in one chunk.
+May change in future with longer context support):

 ```json
 {"model": "gpt-4", "text":"Hello world", "systemrole":"custom role"}
 ```

-Example of the expected output stream from the application:
+Example of the expected output stream from the application (streamed per token, or all tokens + EOF):

 ```json
 {"eof": false, "error": "", "text": ""}